astronomy-commons/hipscat-import/docs/guide/margin_cache.rst

 -------------------------------------------------------------------------------

-For this pipeline, you will need to have already transformed your catalog into hipscat parquet format.
+For this pipeline, you will need to have already transformed your catalog into hats parquet format.
 Provide the path to the catalog data with the argument ``input_catalog_path``.

-The input hipscat catalog will provide its own right ascension and declination that will be used when computing margin populations.
+The input hats catalog will provide its own right ascension and declination that will be used when computing margin populations.

 Margin calculation parameters